Slavery in Brazil: Gender imbalances and family life

 Given the physically demanding nature of plantation labor, landowners preferred male slaves over female slaves which, especially earlier in the history of slave trade, led to an imbalanced sex ratio that may have stunted family formation and lowered birth rates among slaves.

 Gender imbalances were also a key issue in quilombos, leading, in some cases, to the abduction of black or mulatto women by fugitive slaves.
 By the eighteenth century, though, birth rates among slaves became normal and marriages became more common, although the marriage rate of slaves was still lower than that of the free population.
 Legal marriages between slaves held some protection under Portuguese law, and it was hard for slaveowners to separate husband and wife through sale, although the same protections were not given to children.

 Family life among slaves was a topic of interest for observers in the nineteenth century.
 These observers maintained that slaves who had strong family ties were less likely to run away as they had something to lose, so they advocated for a balanced gender ratio and protection of family life among slaves in Bahia.

+Yoruba Syncretism: Candomblé

+Exposing both Yoruba and Catholic practices in Brazil, a syncretic religion was introduced— known as candomblé.
+Through the African Diaspora that displaced primarily west Africans across the Atlantic, many were categorized and grouped together for having arrived from similar departing ports and for sharing similar languages that rooted from the West Atlantic and Mande Families.

+Through shared languages and similar practices, Yoruba religion spread throughout colonial Brazil as mode in which enslaved Africans held to their culture and practices.
+As the Catholic church shaped and controlled the lives of enslaved Africans, the survival of Yoruba practices could not be recreated in its entirety.
+Such practices were then commonly carried out through medicinal practices, creation of amulets, and the worship of orixás (orishas) in secrecy.